-The 2002 Measure E (Series A through D) school construction bond was approved by voters to provide \$176.0 million in improvements to Long Beach Community College District (LBCCD or the District) facilities.
-The original bond was refinanced in 2005, yielding an additional \$5,502,159 in funds available plus interest earned on the bond proceeds to total \$193.7 million for the original 2002 Measure E bond.
-In 2008, a second Measure E bond was approved by voters to provide an additional \$440.0 million in improvements to Long Beach Community College District facilities, plus interest earned on the bond proceeds to total \$443.1 million, yielding a combined total of \$636.8 million in bond funding for educational facilities construction.
-The 2002 Measure E and 2008 Measure E school construction bond funds are to be used for the renovation, repair and replacement of aging educational facilities.
+In 2008, the Measure E bond was approved by voters to provide \$440.0 million in improvements to Long Beach Community College District facilities, plus interest earned on the bond proceeds to total \$444.7 million.
+The 2008 Measure E school construction bond funds are to be used for the renovation, repair and replacement of aging educational facilities.
 Bond programs of this size and complexity require appropriate financial processes and operational controls to ensure compliance, effectiveness, program cost, schedule, quality and efficiency goals are achieved.

-The Bond Anticipation Note (BAN) was issued January 7, 2010, for the principal amount of \$150.0 million and premium of \$29.5 million.
-BAN's repayment date is January 15, 2013, with an option to roll forward the principal until 2015.
+The Bond Anticipation Note (BAN) was issued January 7, 2010, for the principal amount of \$150.0 million and premium of \$30.5 million.
+BAN was paid off as scheduled on January 15, 2013.